 Each pin has a name.
 The list of legal names and their location on the Rascal can be found on the pinout page.

-There are two functions for controlling digital pins.
+There are two ways to affect digital pins.
 You need to pass each function a pin name in quotes so it knows which pin you want to affect.

 Here are a couple of examples: